Mouad10Li/DNS-DummyServer/README.md

 If you have suggestions or improvements, please open an issue or submit a pull request.
 Contributions are welcome!
 ---

 Feel free to adjust the configuration paths and details according to your specific setup.
-This README provides a clear guide for users to understand and implement a recursive DNS server using BIND9.